WwCfOfficial/Layer-Edge-Cli-Node/README.md

 ### Configure Wallet to dashboard

 - Visit : https://dashboard.layeredge.io/
-- If you don't have an account create one (Code :  YLoguJPr )
+- If you don't have an account create one (Code :  GBLmKSeQ )
 - To link your CLI node with the dashboard for analytics:
 - Connect your wallet
 - Link your CLI node’s Public Key